Closely competing valence bond crystal orders in the ground state of the spin-$\frac{1}{2}$ antiferromagnetic Heisenberg model on the pyrochlore lattice: a large scale unrestricted variational study: Abstract

 \section{Abstract}

 The spin-$\frac{1}{2}$ antiferromagnetic Heisenberg model on the pyrochlore lattice(PAFH) is arguably the most well known strongly frustrated quantum magnet in three spatial dimension.
-As a close analogy of its two dimensional cousin, namely the spin-$\frac{1}{2}$ antiferromagnetic Heisenberg model on the kagome lattice(KAFH), it has long been anticipated that the ground state of the spin-$\frac{1}{2}$ PAFH may host a novel quantum spin liquid.
-However, due to the rapid scaling of Hilbert space with the linear size of such a three dimensional system, study of the spin-$\frac{1}{2}$ PAFH is limited to rather small clusters and the nature of the ground state in the thermodynamic limit remains elusive.
-Here we apply a recently developed powerful algorithm to perform large scale unrestricted variational optimization of the ground state of the spin-$\frac{1}{2}$ PAFH as described by the most general resonating valence bond(RVB) ansatz consistent with the spin symmetry of the system.
-We find that the ground state of the spin-$\frac{1}{2}$ PAFH features a maximally resonating valence bond crystal(VBC) pattern with $2\times2\times2$ periodicity.
+However, due to the rapid scaling of Hilbert space with the linear size of such a three dimensional system, most previous studies of this model are conducted on rather small clusters and the nature of its ground state in the thermodynamic limit remains elusive after about 30 years' intense debate.
+Here we apply a recently developed powerful algorithm to perform large scale unrestricted variational optimization of the ground state of the spin-$\frac{1}{2}$ PAFH from the perspective of the resonating valence bond(RVB) theory.
+The largest cluster that we have attempted contains as many as 2048 sites and the corresponding variational wave function contains as many as 16777216 variational parameters.
+These are both much larger than that had ever been attempted.
+Through such a large scale variational optimization, we find a highly competitive candidate ground state for the spin-$\frac{1}{2}$ PAFH.
+This novel state features a maximally resonating valence bond crystal(VBC) pattern with $2\vec{a}_{1}\times2\vec{a}_{2}\times2\vec{a}_{3}$ periodicity.
 There are at least four levels of hierarchical structure in such a VBC state, with the first and the second level of hierarchy related to the breaking of the inversion and the translational symmetry.
-We also find that an nearest-neighboring(NN)-RVB ansatz with $2\times 2\times 2$ periodicity can capture very well the qualitative feature of the maximally resonating VBC state.
-The ground state energy obtained from the NN-RVB ansatz and the generalized RVB ansatz extrapolate to $-0.4827J/site$ and $-0.4835J/site$ respectively in the thermodynamic limit.
-These results, which are obtained on clusters containing as many as $N=8^{3}\times4=2048$ sites and wave function containing as many as $N_{v}=16777216$ variational parameters, constitute new benchmarks for the spin-$\frac{1}{2}$ PAFH.
+As a result, there is strong disparity in the extent of ice rule violation between up and down tetrahedrons in this state.
+Intriguingly, we find that within the RVB framework such a maximally resonating VBC state is almost degenerate with a recently proposed VBC state obtained from dressing hard hexagon covering of the pyrochlore lattice, although the extent of ice rule violation is totally uniform in the latter case.
+We find that further symmetry breaking will occur in the dressed hard hexagon VBC state under unrestricted optimization.
+In particular, strong disparity in the extent of ice rule violation for up and down tetrahedrons will also emerge in this state.
+We show that the maximally resonating VBC state found here will be favored by a tiny next-neighboring exchange coupling over the dressed hard hexagon VBC state.